-If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us or your primary care provider.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or get approval from us or your primary care provider.
 The providers that give you care as part of the study do not need to be network providers.

-You do need to tell us before you start participating in a clinical research study.
+We encourage you to tell us before you start participating in a clinical research study.
 If you plan to be in a clinical research study, you or your care manager should contact Member Services to let us know you will be in a clinical trial.

 K2.
-Payment for services when you are in a clinical research study routine costs associated with your care.
+Payment for services when you are in a clinical research study

+If you volunteer for a clinical research study that Medicare approves, you will pay nothing for the services covered under the study and Medicare will pay for services covered under the study as well as routine costs associated with your care.
 Once you join a Medicare-approved clinical research study, you are covered for most items and services you get as part of the study.
 This includes: